danchanka/docusaurustest/docs/IDE.md

 ![](attachments/46367442/57737376.png)

-### Building an application (with embedded server)
+### Building an application (with embedded server) {#build}

 To compile a single JAR file that contains both the developed code and the application server itself, you can use the following [guide](https://blog.jetbrains.com/idea/2010/08/quickly-create-jar-artifact/).
-The result JAR file (*artifact*) can be used to install applications on a production server as described in the section [installing an applications server as a service](Execution_manual.md#installing-the-web-server-web-and-desktop-client-as-a-service).
+The result JAR file (*artifact*) can be used to install applications on a production server as described in the section [installing an applications server as a service](Execution_manual.md#appservice).
 Note that since all modules and the server itself will be inside the same JAR file, the installation process is slightly different:

 -   in the first section instead of the server JAR file this file must be downloaded
 -   the third section (copying application files to the server) can be skipped